-The Drive for Black Homeownership - North Dallas Gazette
+The drive for Black homeownership - North Dallas Gazette

 On April 12, 2025, NAREB will present its second annual National Building Black Wealth Day in 100 cities nationwide.
 Seminars, workshops, and one-on-one sessions will empower communities with steps towards homeownership, property investment, starting a business, and other wealth-building opportunities.

 To register for the local events around the country, visit www.narebblackwealthtour.com.
-There will also be virtual sessions.
-To register for the virtual sessions on Zoom, click HERE.
+There will also be virtual sessions on Zoom.

 The Wealth Tour is designed to provide guidance on how to start the journey towards homeownership for those who need assistance.
 But we are also there for those with the financial means to buy a home but haven’t taken the leap.
 We are also reaching out to these Black consumers.
 Our partners in the Wealth Tour, including organizations like the Divine Nine sororities and fraternities, help us connect with this demographic.
 It’s our biggest challenge.